 The Associate in Science Degree in Nursing is designed to provide the students with the basic knowledge and skills to successfully assess, plan, and implement care of patients.
 This program requires 5 semesters to complete.
 Graduates of this program enter a challenging and exciting field with a variety of employment opportunities such as; acute, emergency, critical, home health, maternal and infant care.
 Completion of this program qualifies the graduate to apply to the Florida State Board of Nursing to take the National Council of State Boards of Nursing Licensing Examination (NCLEX-RN) to become a Licensed Register Nurse (RN).
 Average starting salary is $31.48 per hour.

 Florida Gateway College nursing faculty believes in opportunities for upward mobility in education.
-We feel there are common bodies of knowledge to the Practical Nursing and Paramedic programs and that of the ASDN-RN program.
-Therefore, we offer two LPN-RN Tracks and one PM-RN Track.
+We feel there are common bodies of knowledge to the Practical Nursing program and that of the ASDN-RN program.
+Therefore, we offer two LPN-RN Tracks.
 The traditional LPN-RN Bridge may be completed in four semesters of full-time classwork.
 The LPN-RN Fast Track is a 12 month nights and weekends.
-The PM-RN is a 12 month, 1day per week of class and mostly weekend clinicals.
 Graduates of these programs have the same employment opportunities as the ASDN-RN.
 Completion of these bridge tracks qualifies the graduate to apply to the Florida State Board of Nursing to take the National Council of State Boards of Nursing Licensing Examination (NCLEX-RN) to become a Licensed Register Nurse (RN).
 Average starting salary is $31.48 per hour.

 All ASDN Nursing programs and the PN program are approved by the